 In order to be ranked, a student must have earned at least 20 credits by the beginning of their senior year.
 Weighted factors shall be designated for each semester grade earned with some exceptions as those listed previously under "Ranking for Graduation."
 Advanced Placement and Dual Credit virtual courses that meet the criteria shall be weighted and shall be included in a student's grade point average.
 All courses that are calculated in a student's GPA must be on the student's schedule.
-A student is limited to eight classes per semester (4.0 credits) that will earn GPA points.
 Some courses may earn a full credit although taken in one semester.
 When a student takes such a course, 0.5 credit will be weighted and calculated in the GPA and the other 0.5 credit will be reflected on the transcript but will not be calculated in the GPA.